Loading...

 Portion Control

-Pair the kebab with a variety of non-starchy vegetables such as broccoli, spinach, or bell peppers.
-These can help slow the absorption of glucose.
+Pair the kebabs with non-starchy vegetables like broccoli, spinach, or bell peppers.
+The fiber content can slow down digestion and the absorption of sugars.

-Add sources of healthy fats such as a few slices of avocado or a handful of nuts.
-These can help slow digestion and the release of glucose into the bloodstream.
+Include healthy fats such as avocado or a small handful of nuts.
+These can help slow down the absorption of carbohydrates.

 Mindful Eating